Zinc For Hair Loss: Does It Work?

 Zinc Deficiency And Hair Loss

 Research shows that zinc deficiency may cause hair loss (1).
 Such hair loss can most often be treated with zinc supplementation.
-In another study, participants with male pattern hair loss, female pattern hair loss, and telogen effluvium were deficient in zinc (2).
-Individuals with alopecia areata (an autoimmune disease that leads to hair loss) were also found to have low zinc levels (3).
+In another study, participants with male pattern hair loss, female pattern hair loss, and telogen effluviumi A temporary condition where hair begins to fall out two to three months following a stressful event or bodily change, such as childbirth or surgery. were deficient in zinc (2).
+Individuals with alopecia areata (an autoimmune disease that leads to patchy hair loss in a roundish configuration) were also found to have low zinc levels (3).

 While zinc seems to have an important role in combating hair loss, more research is warranted.
-Certain other studies suggest an insignificant relation between zinc deficiency and hair loss (1), (4), (5).
+Other studies suggest no significant relationship between zinc deficiency and hair loss (1), (4), (5).

 If you are wondering how zinc can improve your hair, here are some of its benefits.